 Modern stargazers have a hard time seeing a Centaur with a bow and arrow in the constellation Sagittarius.
-But The Teapot – in the western half of Sagittarius – is easy to make out.
+But the Teapot – in the western half of Sagittarius – is easy to make out.
 The Teapot is an asterism, not a constellation, but a recognizable pattern of stars.
-Two noteworthy points in our sky lie in this direction: first, the center of our Milky Way galaxy.
+It’s best viewed during the evening hours from about July to September.
+Find the Teapot, and you’ll be looking toward the center of our Milky Way galaxy.

 Bruce McClure has served as lead writer for EarthSky's popular Tonight pages since 2004.
 He's a sundial aficionado, whose love for the heavens has taken him to Lake Titicaca in Bolivia and sailing in the North Atlantic, where he earned his celestial navigation certificate through the School of Ocean Sailing and Navigation.
 He also writes and hosts public astronomy programs and planetarium programs in and around his home in upstate New York.